emlid/emlid-docs/docs/reach/common/tutorials/placing-the-base.md

 #### Averaged float and fix

 Averaging RTK fix solution is much more accurate than single averaging and is made possible when the receiver used as the base is configured to obtain NTRIP corrections over the Internet.
 This might be useful if the reference station is located far away.
-Reducing baseline by installing the local base improves positioning performance of rover.
+Reducing the baseline by installing the local base improves the positioning performance of rover.

 <p style="text-align:center"><img src="../img/reach/placing-the-base/averaged-float.gif" style="width: 600px;"/></p>

 On the left of the next illustration (see figure 4) the rover passes the marked rectangular contour several times.
 This rover receives the corrections from the base configured using averaged fix position.

 When the base is set up using averaged fix solution, the coordinates are determined with centimeter accuracy (if obtaining survey-grade NTRIP corrections).
-In this case the deviations of the each path built immediately after reaveraging several times will be within few centimeters.
+In this case, the deviations of each path built immediately after reaveraging several times will be within a few centimeters.
 Take a look on the right of figure 4.

 <p style="text-align:center"><img src="../img/reach/placing-the-base/averaged-fix.png" style="width: 800px;"/></p>
 _Figure 4_